ztakis/AccessLogger/README.md

 I made an auto reload function for the web page but besides that, the functionality and the display are spartan.

-While minimal, can be used as a starting point to add more features like filtered views, replicating or even replacing EEPROM, serving more than one device etc.
+While minimal, it can be used as a starting point to add more features like filtered views, replicating or even replacing EEPROM, serving more than one device etc.
 I might continue overhauling this project for CS50w and CS50ai adding QRcode camera or AI camera for face recognition.